kazuumaVII/kazuumaVII/README.md

 I quickly became interested in the technical aspects and committed myself to becoming a skilled developer.

-My proficiency in front-end development, using React and React-Native, allows me to efficiently create functional user interfaces for web applications.
+My proficiency in front-end development, using React, Next-JS and React-Native, allows me to efficiently create functional user interfaces for web applications.

 As a freelance developer, I have experience in working on a variety of projects for clients with different needs and requirements.

 My current goal is to continue acquiring new knowledge and skills in this field of web development.
 Beyond my technical and graphic abilities, I'm also a big fan of sports and music.

 My favorite areas include  👇

-⚡ Website development with React JS </br>
+⚡ Website development with React JS / Next JS </br>
 ⚛️ iOS/Android mobile app development with React Native </br>
 🔖 Integration of a responsive HTML5/CSS3 graphic model